Symmetries of order four on K3 surfaces

-If $C'$ is of type $IV^*$, then the central component of multiplicity $3$ is clearly invariant for $\sigma$.
+If $C'$ is of type ${\rm IV^*}$, then the central component of multiplicity $3$ is clearly invariant for $\sigma$.
 If the central component is fixed by $\sigma$, then $k=1$, $a=0$ and $n=6$ by Proposition \ref{rel4}.
 Otherwise two branches of the fiber are exchanged, and the same Proposition gives $k=0$, $n=4$, $a=1$.